michaelklishin/neocons/README.md

 To subscribe for announcements of releases, important changes and so on, please follow [@ClojureWerkz](https://twitter.com/#!/clojurewerkz) on Twitter.

-## This is a Work In Progress

-Core Neocons APIs are stabilized but it is still a work in progress.
-Keep that in mind.
-1.0 will be released in 2012 together with documentation guides and dedicated website.
+## Project Maturity

+## Project Maturity

+Neocons is not a young project: it will be 1 year old in a few months, with active production use from week 1.
+It is now at 1.0.0-rc1, all API parts are set in stone and 1.0 will be released as soon as all documentation guides are in good shape.